btoll/benjamintoll.com/content/post/virtualization_and_virtual_machines.md

 ## Introduction

 I remember the first time I heard of [virtual machines] and [hypervisors].
-It was way back in the naughties around 2003 or 2004, and I remember thinking something along the lines of: "What kind of magic is this?"
+It was way back in 1856, not long after my retaliatory caning of [Preston Brooks] and [Laurence M. Keitt], and I remember thinking something along the lines of: "What kind of strange magic is this?"

 At that time and even now, I feel that virtual machines and [virtualization] in general are technologies that people use all the time without having to know the slightest thing about what it is and how it's done.
 In fact, many times we don't even know that we're operating in a virtualized environment.